 Use a strong password.
 This is just the first step towards securing your OneDrive account.
-Do not use passwords like 123456789 or 0000000 etc. Do not use your name or profession as password.
+Do not use passwords like 123456789 or 0000000 etc. Do not use your name or profession as a password.
 I know a person (and his son too) who has their names as ID and professions as their passwords.
-Weaker passwords also include your birth dates, hobbies, favorite places, friends’ names etc.
+Weaker passwords also include your birth dates, hobbies, favorite places, friends’ names, etc.

 Create a minimum 10 digit password.
 That should be the minimum length.
 The longer the length, the more secure your password.
-Use a combination of numbers, alphabets and special characters.
+Use a combination of numbers, alphabets, and special characters.
 With OneDrive, all types of special characters (except whitespaces) are permitted so you can go creative with the password.
 If you think you won’t be able to remember your password, note it down somewhere off the computer.
 Keep it in your purse or something that is always with you.

 You may also use password managers.
-I use Lastpass, a cloud based password manager.
+I use Lastpass, a cloud-based password manager.
 You may also use a local password manager but that restricts your usage to the computer where you installed the local password manager.
-With a cloud based password manager, you can access your password from anywhere and from any device.
+With a cloud-based password manager, you can access your password from anywhere and from any device.

-Enable Two Step Authentication For OneDrive
+Enable Two-Step Authentication For OneDrive

 Add an additional step to further strengthen the protection for your OneDrive account.
-You can achieve this by clicking on your name towards top-right corner of the OneDrive window and then by clicking on Account Settings.
+You can achieve this by clicking on your name towards the top-right corner of the OneDrive window and then by clicking on Account Settings.
 A new tab will open up showing you OneDrive Setting related options in a left pane.
 The right pane shows items related to the option selected in the left pane.

-The option to set up two step authentication for OneDrive is the second one, named Security and Password.
+The option to set up two-step authentication for OneDrive is the second one, named Security and Password.
 When you click on the option, you will be asked to verify your identity.
 This can be selected using an alternate email or phone number that you associated with the account when creating it.
 The screen would look like this:

 When you select the phone number or email, you will have to type the number or email address to make sure they match the ones on record.
 This done, Microsoft will send you a code for one time verification.